Left in the dark: The families struggling to survive fuel poverty

 Coordinator Helen Griffiths says most of The Pantry’s members skip meals to prioritise feeding their children: “The kids will eat first and they [the parent] will eat if there is food.
 And that has a big impact on people's physical health as well.”

-Back at the Beacon Centre, Steve tells me how his family is also forced to prioritise staying warm or using electricity above all other expenses, meaning everything else is sacrificed.
+Back at the Beacon Centre, Gary tells me how his family is also forced to prioritise staying warm or using electricity above all other expenses, meaning everything else is sacrificed.

 Both he and his partner rely on mains-powered medical equipment that runs through the night.
 Although it won’t be cut off, they still have to pay full price for the electricity.
 “It's the cost of staying alive,” he says.